st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 The parameters of the function are:

-- **name**: the name of the experiment, which must be a unique string.
+- **name**: The name of the experiment, which must be a unique string.
-- **artifact_location**: the location where run artifacts are stored.
+- **artifact_location**: The location where run artifacts are stored.
 If not provided, the server will choose an appropriate default value.
-- **tags**: an optional dictionary of keys and string values to be set as tags on the experiment.
+- **tags**: An optional dictionary of keys and string values to be set as tags on the experiment.

 In the example, the experiment is created with a specific name and enriched with useful tags, such as the description and owner of the experiment.
-These tags are crucial to facilitate the search and organization of experiments within the platform.
+These tags are crucial for facilitating the search and organization of experiments within the platform.

-After the experiment is created, it is assigned a unique ID, which is critical to retain for later access to runs and associated information.
+After creating the experiment, MLflow assigns it a unique ID.
+This ID is essential to retain as it provides access to all runs and associated information for that experiment.

 ### 3. Creation of Runs
 In MLflow, a **run** represents a single execution of an activity related to a machine learning model within an experiment.
 This activity may include:
-- the training of a model,
+- training a model
-- the evaluation of its performance,
+- evaluating its performance
-- the tuning of hyperparameters
+- tuning hyperparameters
-- the generation of predictions.
+- generating predictions

-Each run is associated with a specific experiment and allows all details related to that activity to be recorded.
+Each run is associated with a specific experiment and records all details related to that activity.

 ![](images/mlflow-exp-run.webp)